 Ecuador Country Report

-Labour strikes are not a major risk in Ecuador.
+Labour strikes are unlikely to pose major operational disruption in the next year.
 Trade unions are relatively weak and are prohibited from engaging in strikes in strategic sectors including hydrocarbons, electricity, and telecommunications.
 Risks of disruptive protests, strikes and demonstrations have also been falling as a result of overtures to labour movements and indigenous organisations by the administration of President Lenín Moreno, although protests against fuel rises in August 2018 indicate labour support is not unconditional.
 Corruption remains a significant risk at all levels of government and civil service, although a high-profile government crackdown on such illicit practices has brought greater political attention to the issue, helping to reduce bribery solicitation risks.